antonrajeev/Sarcasm-detection-/README.md

-##"Evaluating the Performance of Embedding Techniques for Sarcasm Detection in News Headlines"
+##Evaluating the Performance of Embedding Techniques for Sarcasm Detection in News Headlines